 Drywall and More

 Installing drywall with flexible acoustic caulking under joint areas improves performance a lot by preventing noise leaks.
 But to get really good sound performance, you need to know more about how sound resistance is measured.

 Sound resistance is generally measured on a scale called the Sound Transmission Class (STC).
 This rates the minimum sound resistance of a floor or ceiling at all frequencies.
 The greater the STC, the more effective the blocking of sound.
-A 2×4 wall covered in 1/2” drywall, for instance, has an STC of about 30 – not even enough to prevent loud speech from being understood from a neighbouring room, and certainly not enough to preserve domestic bliss in a home with a workshop.
+A 2×4 wall covered in 1/2” drywall, for instance, has a measly STC of about 30 – not even enough to prevent loud speech from being understood from a neighbouring room, and certainly not enough to preserve domestic bliss in a home with a workshop in the basement.
 The standard type of open basement ceiling, with exposed joists and subfloor is even worse.
 You might as well be woodworking underneath an amplified bongo drum.

 Since most noise that travels up from a basement shop comes through the floor, it makes sense to focus resources there, at least initially.
 And as you’d guess, simply putting 1/2” drywall on the underside of floor joists boosts the STC of the whole floor structure to only about 36 – better than nothing but not nearly enough to make it worthwhile.
 A better option is to install 5/8” drywall over sheet metal strips call resilient channel.
 These fasten to the underside of the floor joists, separating the drywall from wood and blocking sound transmission much more effectively.
 Adding fiberglass batts between joists before drywall installation boosts the entire floor to a pleasant STC of over 50.

 Sound-Resistant Partition Walls